 Weekly, there should be a scheduled call to discuss forecasts, upcoming projects, promotional events, service levels, and other aspects of the program.
 This is the health check where the pulse of the program is regularly taken.

 Monthly, planning meetings should be held to discuss infrastructure requirements — maybe new product is coming in and has to be slotted into different sized racks.
 The monthly call should seek to discuss the program from a more long-ranged and strategic viewpoint.

 A fully strategic meeting is the Quarterly Business Review (commonly referred to here at Dotcom as the QBR).
-This is where area experts from a range of relevant operations teams will speak about specific elements of a program.
+This is where area experts from a range of relevant logistical and eCommerce operations teams will speak about specific elements of a program.
 So, in addition to the program manager, a member of the quality and inventory team should be present to speak about packaging.
 Freight analysis should be prepared to discuss options for cost savings and carrier options.
 A receiving supervisor should provide guidance for efficiencies that can be achieved for lower costs further up in the supply chain so that items can be more quickly received, put away, and be readied for sale.
-It’s at these QBRs that the program can be more deeply understood and and refined by a 3PL.
+It’s at these QBRs that the program can be more deeply understood and refined by a 3PL.

-In times where there is variability or change in order volumes, like for promotions, peaks, planned or unplanned publicity, there really is no such thing as over communication. this idea of constant communication is so incredibly important because during these periods, daily plans are constantly being fine-tuned, sometimes making changes down to the hour as 3PL and brand pass new information between one another.
+In times where there is variability or change in order volumes, like for promotions, peaks, planned or unplanned publicity, there really is no such thing as over communication.
+This idea of constant communication is so incredibly important because, during these periods, daily plans are constantly being fine-tuned, sometimes making changes down to the hour as 3PL and brand pass new information between one another.